thecannawiki/cannawiki-js/src/wiki/Growing_environments.md

 When growing outdoors a key consideration is when to plant seeds for optimum light and temperature conditions.
 It is best to know the DLI your plant will receive when choosing a location.
 You can check the DLI for a given longitude and latitude through the year on Suntracker. https://dli.suntrackertech.com/
 ## Indoor
 While growing indoors it is crucial to monitor and adjust the environment's [temperature and humidity](/Temperature_and_Humidity) as there is no natural mechanism to regulate these factors.
-Data from [environment sensors](/Environment_Sensors) will give the best indication of if the environment is sufficient but there are also[symptoms of bad environments](/Symptoms_of_bad_environment) that can be helpful in determining sufficiency.
+Data from [environment sensors](/Environment_Sensors) will give the best indication of if the environment is sufficient but there are also [symptoms of bad environments](/Symptoms_of_bad_environment) that can be helpful in determining sufficiency.

 ### Temperature and humidity